Autonomous search of real-life environments combining dynamical system-based path planning and unsupervised learning

-This is the reason that a large bulk of Algorithm 1 is developed into two stages.
+This is the reason that a large bulk of Algorithm 1 is developed into two stages, as presented in sub-algorithms 1 and 2.
 Each stage is a for-loop.
-The first stage is described in sub-algorithm 1, and the second stage is described in sub-algorithm 2.
-In the first stage, trajectory points are successively generated via RK4 method to make up the set $Tp$.
+In the \textbf{first stage}, trajectory points are successively generated via RK4 method to make up the set $Tp$.
 At this stage, a trajectory point ($tp$) might be replaced (for obstacle avoidance) before it is added to the set.
 Therefore every trajectory point ($tp$) $\in Tp$ affects the next $tp$ as each $tp$ was successively calculated from the last.
 Set $Tp$ establishes some chaotic path.
-In the second stage, the robot tries to follow this chaotic path.
+In the \textbf{second stage}, the robot tries to follow this chaotic path.
 Replacement of any $tp \in Tp$ at this stage does not affect the next $tp$ as the general chaotic path was already established in the first stage.
-In this way there is higher likeliness of continuity of chaotic trajectory due to how the process creates replacement trajectory points at each stage.
+This two-stage process for replacing the trajectory points provides a higher likeliness of continuity of motion.
 This becomes clear in the next paragraphs which provide full explanations of the sub-algorithms processes.